cupofteame/PhantomForcesAimbot/README.md

-# Phantom Forces Vision Assistant
+# Phantom Forces CV

-A computer vision-based assistance tool for Phantom Forces with a configurable GUI interface.
+A computer vision-based tool for Phantom Forces with a GUI interface.

 ## Features